Frame Interpolation with Consecutive Brownian Bridge Diffusion: Introduction

 \item Videos usually have high resolution, which can be up to 4K~\cite{Perazzi_CVPR_2016}, resulting in practical constraints to apply diffusion models~\cite{ho2020denoising} in pixel spaces.
-It is natural to apply Latent Diffusion Models (LDMs)~\cite{rombach2022high} to sample latent representations and reconstruct them back to images.
-LDMs apply VQModels in VQGAN~\cite{esser2021taming} to compress images into latent representations and reconstruct images from latent representations.
-However, it does not take advantage of neighboring frames, which can be a good guide to reconstruction.
-LDMVFI designs reconstruction models that leverage neighboring frames, but it tends to reconstruct overlaid images when there is a relatively large motion between neighboring frames, possibly due to the cross-attention with features of neighboring frames, which is shown in Figure~\ref{fig:teaser}. \end{enumerate}
+It is natural to apply Latent Diffusion Models (LDMs)~\cite{rombach2022high} for better efficiency, but this does not take advantage of neighboring frames, which can be a good guide to reconstruction.
+LDMVFI\cite{danier2023ldmvfi} designs reconstruction models that leverage neighboring frames, but it tends to reconstruct overlaid images when there is a relatively large motion between neighboring frames, possibly due to the cross-attention with features of neighboring frames, which is shown in Figure~\ref{fig:teaser}. \end{enumerate}